Lima in a day – the very best things to do, see and eat

 There’s so much to do and see in the clifftop capital city of Lima that it'd be easy to spread yourself too thin and dilute your overall experience of the city.

-So rather than spending your day in Lima cramming in as much sightseeing and activities as you can, we suggest that you select a few iconic Lima activities and focus on just those for a relaxed and rewarding visit.
+So, rather than spending your day in Lima cramming in as many sightseeing and activities as you can, we suggest that you select a few iconic Lima activities and focus on just those for a relaxed and rewarding visit.

-We also tell you about some of the best foods and drinks to try during your visit so you can enjoy some really local flavours and delicacies.
+We also tell you about some of the best foods and drinks to try during your visit so you can enjoy some local flavours and delicacies.
+If you are still unsure after you read this article, book a call with us.
+We are happy to answer any questions you might have.

 Many foreigners are unaware of how vast Lima actually is!